This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 3. Add some leafy greens

 Alternatively, you could add some leafy greens and turn your standard fruit smoothie into a green smoothie.
 Not only do green smoothies add more vitamins, minerals, and fiber, but they can also make your refrigerated smoothie last extra long.
+There are several leafy green options on our list of our favorite vegetables for smoothies!

 This is due to chlorophyll, a pigment in leafy greens that can be used to keep a smoothie in the fridge for longer.